-- Library materials must not be taken out of the Library.
-Unauthorized removal of library materials is not permitted. - All books and library materials are not available to be checked out.
-For check out services, you may use the IGC Central Library - Textbooks require registration at the Librarian's desk for use in the library.
-All SBU/FIT textbooks are stored in the cabinets behind the circulation desk on the 2nd floor.
-Other reference materials (books, electronic resources, and other materials) are accessible inside the library without registration. - Library users must not write in, mark, or otherwise deface or damage library material or equipment in any way. - When using a computer, electronic mobile devices, or other equipment, library users must do so as quietly as possible to avoid causing disturbance to others and should not use applications or play media to produce sounds audible to other users, unless this is required to overcome a disclosed disability. - All library users should be aware that privacy is not guaranteed when using the library computers, and must not share, save or print any personal information.
-It is highly recommended for users to delete all data they created, have perused, etc. after use. - Library users must not use a computer or other equipment in a way that requires them to speak into the device unless this is required to overcome a disclosed disability. - Library users must not engage in the harassment of any other reader or any member of library staff. - Library users must not prejudice the safety or well-being of any other reader or member of the library staff by engaging in disorderly, threatening, or offensive behavior
+- Library access and seat reservations require the use of a valid student, faculty, or staff ID card. - Library materials must not be taken out of the Library.
+Unauthorized removal of library materials is not permitted. - Library users must not write in, mark, or otherwise deface or damage library material or equipment in any way. - When using a computer, electronic mobile devices, or other equipment, library users must do so as quietly as possible to avoid causing disturbance to others and should not use applications or play media to produce sounds audible to other users, unless this is required to overcome a disclosed disability. - All library users should be aware that privacy is not guaranteed when using the library computers, and must not share, save or print any personal information.
+It is highly recommended for users to delete all data they created, have perused, etc. after use. - Library users must not use a computer or other equipment in a way that requires them to speak into the device unless this is required to overcome a disclosed disability. - Library users must not engage in the harassment of any other reader or any member of library staff. - Library users must not prejudice the safety or well-being of any other reader or member of the library staff by engaging in disorderly, threatening, or offensive behavior.